containers/podman/docs/source/markdown/options/uidmap.container.md

 | 1                     | $FIRST_RANGE_ID         | $FIRST_RANGE_LENGTH |
 | 1+$FIRST_RANGE_LENGTH | $SECOND_RANGE_ID        | $SECOND_RANGE_LENGTH|

+By default, providing either **--uidmap** or **--gidmap** replaces the whole mapping.
+If only one of those two options is given, the other one is copied by default.
+If only one value of the two needs to be changed, both values should be provided.

 Even if a user does not have any subordinate UIDs in  _/etc/subuid_, **--uidmap** can be used to map the normal UID of the user to a container UID by running `podman <<subcommand>> --uidmap $container_uid:0:1 --user $container_uid ...`.